meijun/calabash/README.md

 ## Output

-The output has only one line, which contains N integers of the states of our choices, separated by a space.
+The output has only one line, which contains N integers representing the states of the N brothers, separated by space.

 ## Sample

-The sample with the following input has 2 calabash brothers and a Diamond.
-There are 4 possible choices: -1, -2; -1, +2; +1, -2; +1, +2.
+The sample input below indicates that there are 2 calabash brothers and a Diamond.
+There are 4 possible choices of the states of the two brothers: -1, -2; -1, +2; +1, -2; +1, +2.
 The corresponding total powers are as follows.

 | Choices |            All Trees             |            Total Power             |
 | :-----: | :------------------------------: | :--------------------------------: |